How regulations such as MiFiD II and GDPR will affect businesses, and how the hybrid cloud will be crucial to the solution.

-In May 2018 the EU’s major directive on data management will come into force.
+On 25 May 2018 the EU’s major directive on data management will come into force.
 It will place stricter demands on businesses to ensure they make all reasonable provisions to safeguard the integrity of data.
 It will also make a clearer determination about who is responsible for the management of data.

-The eye-catching issue is the possible penalties firms may face.
 Fines for breaches of the most important provisions could reach €20million or 4% of turnover, whichever is greater.
 For lesser breaches, authorities could impose fines of up to €10million or 2% of global turnover.

 What the new rules mean

 Both will have major implications for the hybrid cloud and any organisation which uses them.

 The first is data storage.
 To Comply with MiFiD II, companies will need to provide complete records of any communication with a client which was relevant to trades going back five years.

 Many will naturally assume that their cloud provider will store all transactions, but this is not always the case.
 Managers will have to switch to a platform which has the capacity to store information long enough to comply with requirements.